 - Psychology (B.A.) or social work (B.S.) and clinical counseling (M.A.)

-- Students must maintain a 3.3 or higher GPA to be admitted into either program.
+- You must maintain a 3.3 or higher GPA to be admitted into either pathway.

-- Once they are conditionally accepted, students are advised on the courses to take in their senior year by their faculty advisor and graduate program director.
+- Once you are conditionally accepted, you will be advised on the courses to take in your senior year by your faculty advisor and graduate program director.

-- Students must take the number of courses required for the specified program (four courses for the five-year pathway, a minimum of two courses for the accelerated pathway).
+- You must take the number of courses required for the specified program (four courses for the five-year pathway, a minimum of two courses for the accelerated pathway).

-- Students must maintain the appropriate GPA and earn a grade of B or better in their graduate courses to matriculate into the master's program after completion of the undergraduate degree.
+- You must maintain the appropriate GPA and earn a grade of B or better in your graduate courses to matriculate into the master's degree program after completion of your undergraduate degree.